-Instead of the three main battery presets, choose the custom battery mode from the Settings screen to review the available customizations.
+Instead of the three main battery presets, choose the custom battery mode on Gen 5 or the Daily Mode > Customize for Gen 6 from the Quick Settings screen to review the available customizations.

 These battery performance customizations are grouped into several key areas according to the features of the watch and are primarily in the following 5 areas:

 - Display – Your Fossil watch has the Always-on Display feature that can consume a lot more battery juice.
 Similarly, the Touch to wake and Tilt to wake features on the display consume additional juice.
 It’s also a good idea to adjust the brightness on the watch display to a lower intensity to save battery.

 - Connectivity – In terms of connectivity, you have the option to enable or disable Bluetooth, Wi-Fi, Location, and NFC.